gitlabhq/gitlabhq/doc/user/project/integrations/webhooks.md

 determined by [CAcert.org](http://www.cacert.org/).

 Should that not be the case, consider using [SSL Checker](https://www.sslshopper.com/ssl-checker.html) to identify faults.
-Missing intermediate certificates are a commong point of verification failure.
+Missing intermediate certificates are a common point of verification failure.

 ## Example webhook receiver